deceptikhan81/Bootstrap-About-Me/README.md

     <div class="jumbotron jumbotron-fluid">
   <div class="container">
     <h1 class="display-4">About Me
     <p class="lead">Qamar is a full stack developer.
 When he says full stack, he means full stack of Pringles.
 And when he says develper, he means someon that can eat that.
-Qamar's passion is to help businesses get their messages out clearly, consisly and accurately.</p>
+Qamar's passion is to help businesses get their messages out clearly, consisely and accurately.</p>
   </div>
 </div>
 </body>